 Next steps: what vehicle tracker should I get?

 Now you’re completely clued up on vehicle tracking laws, it’s time to choose the right vehicle tracking system for the job.
-Check out our research into the top five vehicle tracking suppliers, or read our guide to how much trackers are likely to cost.
+Check out our research into the top five vehicle tracking suppliers for UK businesses, or read our guide to how much vehicle tracking systems cost.

 Short on time?
 The quickest and easiest way to find the best system for you is to have suppliers get in touch with you directly.
-We can help you there.
-Answer a few quick questions about your fleet, and we'll match you up with leading suppliers that can cater to your unique needs.
+Our free quote-finding service can help you there.
+You'll just answer a few quick questions about your fleet, and we'll match you up with leading system suppliers that can cater to your unique needs.
 They'll then be in touch directly with a friendly ear to answer your questions, as well as no-obligation quotes that are tailored to you.
-This service is totally free – why not give it a go?
+This service is quick, easy, and totally free – why not give it a go?